Sub-atomic constraints on the Kerr geometry of GW150914: Appendix

 To analyze data spanning times $[t_0, t_1]$, we first consider a slightly longer stretch of data corresponding to $\left[t_0 - \Delta t, t_1 + \Delta t \right]$.
 The template is generated with duration $(t_1 - t_2) + 2 \Delta t$, starting at $t_0 - \Delta t$.
 Both data and template are Fourier-transformed to the frequency domain and the whitening filter is applied to both.
 We then transform both back to the time domain and remove the times previously added, $[t_0 - \Delta t, t_0]$ and $[t_1, t_1 + \Delta t]$, from each timeseries.
 We choose $\Delta t$ such that the effects of the discontinuity at the boundaries are restricted to the times we remove.
 The resulting timeseries' are Fourier-transformed back to the frequency domain to calculate the likelihood from the inner product of the whitened data and template.
 For the damped sinusoid signal, the earlier start time is compensated in the template by increasing the initial amplitude by a factor $\exp[\Delta t / \tau]$.

 We use heterodyning to minimize the computational cost of generating signal templates.
 The frequency-domain representation of the signal is restricted to a very narrow range around its central frequency.
-The highest frequencies expected to appear in the signal are below \SI{256}{\Hz}, allowing us to use a lower sampling rate of \SI{512}{\Hz} in the time domain to resolve the relevant frequencies.
+This allows us to generate the time-domain signal cheaply at a low sampling frequency, and then shift the frequency-representation of this signal to the desired frequency, equivalent to generating the signal directly at a higher sampling frequency.
 We first generate a time-domain damped sinusoid signal, with the desired damping time $\tau$, but at frequency $f=\SI{8}{\Hz}$.
 The sampling rate is chosen to be $\SI{32}{\Hz}$ to accomodate signal components up to Nyquist-frequency \SI{16}{\Hz}, which encompasses the narrow frequency band of relevant signal content.
 This signal is then Fourier-transformed to the frequency domain, using the natural frequency sampling-rate for the full duration of the signal, $(t_1 - t_0) + 2 \Delta t$.
 Finally, we shift the signal to the desired frequency $f$, by placing the content of the frequency series from range $[\SI{0}{\Hz},\SI{16}{\Hz}]$ into the range $[f-\SI{8}{\Hz},f+\SI{8}{\Hz}]$.
 The resulting frequency domain waveform is then used for the likelihood calculation.

 For long analysis durations, the Doppler shift due to the orbital motion of the Earth becomes time-dependent.
 However, we find this to be negligible for the durations of less than $\sim \SI{1000}{\second}$ used in this analysis, and consider only a static Doppler shift.